canonical/open-documentation-academy/multipass/Linux.md

 ![|720x405](https://assets.ubuntu.com/v1/fbfc8304-mp-linux-3.png)

-As you can see, a readme file has been added in this shared folder.
+As you can see, a `README.md` file has been added to the shared folder.
 Check for the folder and read the file from your new instance:

 ```plain
 ubuntu@primary:~$ cd ./Home/Multipass_Files/